resilio-tech/modele-rcp-fai/README.md

 #### Additional content

-The Excel files in the repository are test files that are used to test the model.
+The Excel files in the repository are test files filled with arbitrary values, that are used to test the model.

 ### Authors